Highwood Primary School

 - Latest Overall effectiveness Good 1

-- Previous Ofsted grade: Requires improvement on 14th March 2018
+- Previous Ofsted grade: Satisfactory on 1st December 2009

 - Ofsted report: View the Ofsted report